heuristicus/spot_ros/docs/html/_sources/arm_usage.rst.txt

 Arm control
 ===========

-The driver can also send commands to the robots arm, if it has one.
+The driver can also send commands to the robot's arm, if it has one.
 The following services allow control of various parts of the arm.

 +------------------------+------------------------+